-D. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Freshman applicants with SAT verbal scores of less than 490 (less that 20 ACT verbal) and/or less than 460 SAT math (less than 19 ACT math) must take institutional placement exams in the appropriate subject areas.
+If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Freshman applicants with SAT verbal scores of less than 490 and/or less than 460 math must take inst. placement exams in appropriate subj. areas.